Grizzlies & Wildlife of BC's Coastal Rainforest

 Our grizzly bear tour begins with a group flight from Vancouver to Bella Coola (booked by NHA), where we are met by our Expedition Leader and transferred to Tweedsmuir Park Lodge, a remote but very comfortable base for our wilderness explorations.
 Set in a river valley at the base of a massive 8,000-foot rock mountain in Tweedsmuir Provincial Park, the views from the lodge are dramatic.
 The deck of the main lodge, as well as the porches and windows of each cabin, overlooks a broad meadow that is a well-known bear sanctuary where grizzlies are often seen.

 Day 2: Bella Coola River Float Trip & Optional Helicopter Flightseeing

 A slow drift down the Atnarko and Bella Coola rivers offers an ideal pace and proximity for wildlife viewing.
 During the summer, the rivers are crowded with spawning salmon that attract bald eagles and bears, and we may see both on the banks as we float past.
 The peaks of the Coast Range rise all around, their serrated ridgelines veined in snow and ice.
 This afternoon, a different perspective awaits.
-We have the option to soar above the wilderness on a helicopter excursion, dipping through passes where mountain goats are often spotted clinging to the granite above timberline.
-We fly over Hunlen Falls, Canada’s third highest, which offers yet another spectacle as it pours a thousand feet off a sheer rock precipice, its plume freefalling into spray over Lonesome Lake.
-If time allows, we may explore a secluded trail in Tweedsmuir Park to look for the rare cougar, gray wolves, bald eagles and other northern birdlife.
+Those who wish have the option to soar over the wilderness on a helicopter excursion, dipping through passes where mountain goats are often spotted on the granite cliffs above timberline.
+Fly over Hunlen Falls, Canada’s third highest, which offers yet another spectacle as it pours a thousand feet off a sheer rock precipice, its plume freefalling into spray over Lonesome Lake.
+For those who choose to remain on land, we'll explore a secluded trail in Tweedsmuir Park to look for the rare cougar, gray wolves, bald eagles and other northern birdlife.